Frequently Asked Questions

 How is your decaf coffee decaffeinated?

-Using the Mountain Water Processing method, our of Vera Cruz, MX.
+Using the Mountain Water Processing method, out of Vera Cruz, MX.
 No chemicals are involved.

 Is your coffee Organic?